 What are the driving challenges of the 4x4 track to Khar Lake?

-Khar Lake (Khar Nuur) is a high-altitude freshwater basin at an elevation of 2,537m (8,323ft) above sea level, located in the Bayan-Ölgii Province of western Mongolia.
-Technically, the route to the lake is a 48.8 km (30 miles) unpaved track that traverses the rugged Altai Mountains.
-Driving in this region requires more than just off-road capability; it demands advanced high-plateau navigation skills where formal road markers are non-existent.
+Khar Lake (Khar Nuur) is a freshwater basin situated at an elevation of 2,537m (8,323ft) above sea level, located in the Bayan-Ölgii Province of western Mongolia.
+The route to the lake is an unpaved track that crosses the valleys of the Altai Mountains.

 | Road facts: Khar Lake (Khar Nuur) | |